atomicdata-dev/atomic-data-docs/src/core/concepts.md

 ## Value

 The Value field is the third part of an Atom.
-Contrary to the Subject and Property values, the Object can be of any datatype.
+Contrary to the Subject and Property values, the Value can be of any datatype.
 This includes URLs, strings, integers, dates and more.

 ## Graph